leftthomas/NormSoftmax/README.md

 For `In-shop` dataset, ensemble size `48` and meta class size `192` is used.

-Here is the recall details:
+Here is the recall details of `resnet18` backbone:

 <table>
   <thead>